-For those that do not agree with this choice, the other options for a leather alternative include plastic and vegetable leathers, which are discussed further in our post about kinds of leathers.
-Both plastic and vegetable leathers are not working solutions for our workshop – at this point – because they don’t have the same combination of structural rigidity and flexibility and are still in the R&D phase.
+For those that do not agree with this choice, the other options for a leather alternative include plastic and vegetable fiber leathers, which are discussed further in our post about kinds of leathers (Lesson #2).
+Vegetable fiber leathers are not a working solution for our workshop – at this point – because they don’t have the same combination of structural rigidity and flexibility and are still in the R&D phase.

 Environmental footprint of tanning